belmansjef/GOAP_ZombieGame/README.md

 <!-- Conclusion -->
 ## Conclusion
 Now that I know how GOAP works and how it can be applied to applications and games, I don't see a reason why I'd ever use a FSM again for big and complex projects that don't require predicatble agents.
-There is still a lot to be approved upon in this project.
+There is still a lot to be improved upon in this project.
 [Fuzzy Logic](https://en.wikipedia.org/wiki/Fuzzy_logic) could be used to determine which goal is to be set as the goal to achieve.
+Fuzzy Logic is an extend of [Boolean Logic](https://en.wikipedia.org/wiki/Boolean_algebra) of sorts.
+Where Boolean Logic only has two values (false and true), Fuzzy Logic can have multiple values.
+Something can for example be "one third true" or "three fifth false".
+If you were to apply Fuzzy Logic to this project, you could for example state what the agent needs to do at certain health values.
+If the agent is "moderately hit" (health at 80%) and "very hungry" (energy at 20%), they could decide to first satisfy their hunger and then go check for a medkit to heal their wounds.
+This is just a vague (ha, get it?) example of how Fuzzy Logic could be incorperated into this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>